 You may not like one or more personality types (Dominants can have a tendency to not like anyone and Supportives typically like everyone), but it’s not because their personality is good or bad, right or wrong.
 Nobody is wrong for being outgoing or task oriented.
 Nobody is wrong for being reserved or people oriented.
 It is how they are wired.
 So don’t get mad at people for being different than you are.
 Maybe it’s you who are different than they are (!).
 In actuality, we are all different than each other—some to a greater or lesser extent.

-Further, we have a tendency to judge ourselves by our intentions—which gives us the benefit of the doubt, and judge others by their behavior—which gives them less benefit.
+Further, we have a tendency to judge ourselves by our intentions—which gives us the benefit of the doubt, and judge others by their actual behavior—which gives them less benefit.
 We hold ourselves in a higher regard because even if we do or don’t do something, what matters is that we intended to do it—so, we’re better!
 That’s wrong.
 Since we cannot know another’s intentions, we should base everything on behavior alone—yours AND mine, his and hers.
 Make sense?
-We get extra points for our intentions but you don’t—because we don’t know what your intentions are.
+I get extra points for my intentions but you don’t—because I don’t know what your intentions are.

 Let’s say it’s your anniversary and neither of you get the other a card or gift.
 You meant to, planned to, but something came up—so because you intended to, you get high marks from yourself (thank me very much).
 On the other hand, your spouse didn’t get you a card, gift, or anything.
 So we stop there and judge them on their behavior alone—when in fact their intentions may be just as, or even more valid, than your own.
 It’s a natural inclination to do this.